AP Source: Poll of NBA players shows desire to play, if safe

 The NBPA sent a letter to agents Tuesday discussing, among other things, the results of the player polling and some details of the call the union and its membership had late last week with NBA Commissioner Adam Silver.
 In that call, Silver talked about the possibility of resuming a season without fans and potentially playing at a centralized site — notions that have been discussed for some time.

+“Everybody in the league, we want to finish this year,” Cleveland’s Larry Nance Jr. said earlier Tuesday.
+“One, obviously because we love the game, but at the same time there’s a serious chance of us missing out on, what, 20-plus percent of our contracts, which is for a lot of guys pretty significant.”

-The NBA suspended its season on March 11 with 259 regular season games remaining.
+The NBA suspended its season on March 11 with 259 regular season games remaining, or roughly one-fifth of the season.

 Players have been paid in full on each of the four paydays that have followed, though that will change Friday when most of the league sees a 25% reduction in their paycheck.

 Players stand to lose roughly $850 million in gross salary if the regular season is not resumed and the NBA exercises its right to withhold roughly 1.08% of each player’s salary for any game that is ultimately canceled.
+On average, that would mean each NBA player stands to lose about 21% of his total salary.
 No games have been officially canceled yet; the 25% reduction starting with Friday’s check was negotiated between the league and the union with the expectation that the season will eventually be shortened.

 A handful of teams have opened their facilities for voluntary workouts; Miami and Orlando are expected to be the next two teams to do so on Wednesday.